queritylib/querity/index.markdown

 }
 ```

 The mappings in `SimplePropertyNameMapper` are resolved recursively by default.

 So if you mapped `prop1` to `prop2`, then all the fields nested in `prop1` will be automatically mapped to equal-named fields under `prop2`.

 You can switch off the recursive mapping by setting the `recursive` flag to `false` in the builder.

+# React Components

+Querity provides a library of **React components** designed to simplify the creation of user interfaces for Querity-based REST APIs.

+These components are available as the [@queritylib/react](https://www.npmjs.com/package/@queritylib/react) package on npm.

+- **Live Demo**: See these components in action in the [querity-demo](#demo) project.
+- **Documentation**: Explore the [documentation](https://www.npmjs.com/package/@queritylib/react) to start integrating Querity React Components into your React application.

+Get started today and build powerful, dynamic UIs with ease!